-Our accredited Practicing Dietitian will work with you to assess your nutritional needs and tailor a nutritional care plan just for you.
+Our Accredited Practicing Dietitians will work with you to assess your nutritional needs and tailor a nutritional care plan just for you.
 We also provide nutrition education and tips on how you can make changes to your diet to help you manage chronic health conditions such as diabetes.
 Learn how to menu plan, shop for your personal nutritional needs and make healthy tasty meals with ease.

 - Convenience – all our diet and nutrition services can be accessed from the comfort of your home through our Telehealth program.